easegress-io/easegress/doc/cookbook/service_proxy.md

 ### Dynamic: Integration with Service Registry

-* We integrate `Proxy` with service registry such as [Consul](https://github.com/megaease/easegress/blob/main/doc/controllers.md#consulserviceregistry), [Etcd](https://github.com/megaease/easegress/blob/main/doc/controllers.md#etcdserviceregistry), [Zookeeper](https://github.com/megaease/easegress/blob/main/doc/controllers.md#zookeeperserviceregistry), [Eureka](https://github.com/megaease/easegress/blob/main/doc/controllers.md#eurekaserviceregistry).
+* We integrate `Proxy` with service registries such as [Consul](https://github.com/megaease/easegress/blob/main/doc/controllers.md#consulserviceregistry), [Etcd](https://github.com/megaease/easegress/blob/main/doc/controllers.md#etcdserviceregistry), [Zookeeper](https://github.com/megaease/easegress/blob/main/doc/controllers.md#zookeeperserviceregistry), [Eureka](https://github.com/megaease/easegress/blob/main/doc/controllers.md#eurekaserviceregistry).
 You need to create one of them to connect the external service registry.
 The service registry config takes higher priority than static servers.
 If the dynamic servers pulling failed, it will use static servers if there are.

 ### Zookeeper